Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 service and setting the appropriate DRM variables.

 ```
-The service only supports the Axinom DRM Key Service.
+The service uses the Axinom DRM Key Service to request the DRM encryption key.
-The DRM settings for the VOD-to-Live Service should be aligned with the DRM settings used for the encoding of the VODs.
+The DRM settings for the VOD-to-Live Service should be aligned with the DRM settings used for the encryption of the used VOD assets.
 ```

 When DRM is enabled DRM-protected VODs can be included in playlists.
 To decrypt